 Once you arrive it’s time to start shooting.
 Hopefully you’ve done a bit of research before your trip so you have an idea of where the photo opportunities are.
 Don’t plan out every detail, sometimes the best opportunities come along when we least expect or plan for them.

 Tips for better travel and vacation photos

 - Everything looks better when it’s bathed in the warm, early morning or late afternoon sun so plan your best shots for that time.

-- Take advantage of cloudy days for the even light and ‘mood’ they provide.
+- Take advantage of cloudy days for the even light and mood they provide.

 - Include people in some of your scenes for local color and interest.
 Also, people in the shots can make them more marketable to tourist organizations like Chambers of Commerce, state tourism departments, etc.